 Rear door toward the roof line

-Point the swing-door end toward the eave where you are working so walk-in loading and ground-throw share a single path.
+Set the swing-door end facing your eave so that walk-in loading and ground-throw share the same path for your crew.

 Surface protection